Cray-HPE/docs-csm/operations/network/external_dns/External_DNS.md

 -   Kiali, for Istio service mesh visibility \(redirects to Keycloak for SSO\)
 -   Jaeger, for Istio tracing \(redirects to Keycloak for SSO\)

-In general, external hostnames should resolve to a CAN external IP for the following services:
+In general, external hostnames should resolve to a CAN external IP address for the following services:

 -   `istio-system/istio-ingressgateway-can` - Istio's ingress gateway.
 -   `services/cray-keycloak-gatekeeper-ingress` - Keycloak Gatekeeper's ingress reverse proxy that redirects browsers to Keycloak for log in, and then to Istio's ingress gateway with a valid JWT for authorized access.